A man looking at a tablet in server room

 How classical computing improves quantum computing

-Despite recent advancements, controlling qubits is a major challenge.
-External noise and cross-talk between control signals destroys the fragile quantum properties of qubits, and controlling these noise sources has been key in furthering the development of useful quantum-centric supercomputers.
+While quantum computing matures, classical computing can assist with computing during a workflow.
+For example, controlling qubits is a major challenge.
+External noise and crosstalk between control signals destroy the fragile quantum properties of qubits, and controlling these noise sources has been key in furthering the development of useful quantum-centric supercomputers.
+Meanwhile, GPUs can perform tensor computations to aid in the running of hybrid quantum-classical algorithms.

 Error mitigation

 Alongside hardware improvements, researchers have demonstrated the ability to deal with some noise by using error-mitigation algorithms that analyze how system noise changes program outputs.
-Researchers use this information to create a noise model, and then use classical computing to reverse engineer a noise-free result based on the model’s predictions.
+Researchers use this information to create a noise model.
+They then use classical computing, including GPUs, to reverse engineer a noise-free result based on the model’s predictions.
 Quantum error mitigation is part of the continuous path that will take today’s quantum hardware to tomorrow’s fault-tolerant quantum computers.

 In the following video, IBM Quantum researchers Andrew Eddins and Youngseok Kim explain the crucial role that error mitigation will play in achieving useful quantum computing in the near term.